Safari in the time of COVID:

 - We will be emphasising social distancing, both in our vehicles and in our dining tents.
 Our Land Rovers will now carry a maximum of 4 passengers; our dining tables will allow for spaced seating.

-The hotels we use on our Great Walk of Africa safari (Hemingways in Nairobi; Peponis in Lamu) are complying rigidly to the international Covid hotel standards.
+- The hotels we use on our safaris are complying rigidly with the international Covid hotel standards.

 Should you experience any problems with filling online forms or accessing any of the links above, please contact us right away.